 Gary Friedman – Co-Founder

 Catherine Conner – Director

-The Center for Understanding in Conflict Co-Founders Gary Friedman and Jack Himmelstein are co-authors of Challenging Conflict: Mediation Through Understanding, published by the American Bar Association, 2008, in cooperation with the Harvard Program on Negotiation.
-This book is a comprehensive introduction to our model, including explanations for our core concepts and case studies describing each stage of the process.
+The Center for Understanding in Conflict Co-Founders Gary Friedman and Jack Himmelstein are co-authors of Challenging Conflict: Mediation Through Understanding, published by the American Bar Association in 2008, in cooperation with the Harvard Program on Negotiation.
+This book comprehensively introduces our model, including explanations for our core concepts and case studies describing each process stage.

 “Challenging Conflict is a must read for any mediator, lawyer or party to a conflict!
 It eloquently and lucidly presents a model of mediation designed to encourage party choice and empowerment, human understanding and communication, and agreements that honor the needs, interests, and values of parties in dispute.
 This is the long awaited “manifesto” of two pioneers in mediation who originated the “non-caucus” model to ensure party participation and understanding, and minimize lawyer or third party neutral control of outcomes.
 The transcripts and dialogues of mediation beautifully illustrate the “moves” and interventions that quality mediators can make to ensure a meditative process with integrity for the parties, and which honors both process choices and outcome selections that are negotiated freely by parties learning how to deal with conflict productively, constructively, and meaningfully.
 Mediators, parties, lawyers–all human beings will learn how to “deal” (not necessarily resolve) better with conflict and use it to construct new relationships and enhanced self-knowledge.
 This will be one of the “classic” texts on how to mediate for generations to come.”